StrykerKent/specialty-craft-company-website/README.md

-# Industrial Specialty Crafts Website | [ISCrafts.net](https://www.iscrafts.net)
+# A Specialty Crafts Website
-Concept for the new Industrial Specialty Crafts site.
+Concept for an industrial specialty crafts company's website.
 Used JavaScript, HTML, CSS, and Bootstrap 4.